- The Government of Grenada

-Meeting world class standards, the 2013 Carriacou Maroon & String Band Music Festival is the event for those persons who wish for an experience with a difference.
-The Festival merged the maroon celebration and string band music into one setting with one spirit as one united island.
+Meeting world-class standards, the 2017 Carriacou Maroon & String Band Music Festival is the event for those persons who wish for an experience with a difference.
+The festival merged the maroon celebration and string band music into one spirit as one united island.
 Its African origins were depicted through the drumming, singing, smoked food and other rituals practiced by the local people.
 It epitomizes food, music and culture by bringing people together.
 As we say, once you have experienced the Carriacou Maroon & String Band Music Festival, your life will never be the same!

-An entire evening of pure, untamed and pulsating string band music; the setting is the magical Paradise Beach with the perfect natural backdrop of Sandy Island and Mabouya Island.
+An entire evening of pure, untamed and pulsating music; the setting is the magical Paradise Beach with the perfect natural backdrop of Sandy and Mabouya Islands.
 Just imagine it!
-The day’s special will consists of a varied menu of tasty seafood!
-Performances are scheduled to begin at 2pm and end at 10pm after which everyone headed to the Coconut Bar for the spectacular afterparty.
+The day’s special will consist of a varied menu of tasty seafood.
+Performances are scheduled to begin at 4pm and will feature Quadrille, Big Drum, Steel pan, and different genres of music from both local and visiting groups.